ApolloAuto/apollo/FAQ.md

 ## How to clean the existing build output?
 Log into the docker with command `bash docker/scripts/dev_into.sh`, and run command `bash apollo.sh clean`.

+## How to delete downloaded third party dependent packages?
+Log into the docker with command `bash docker/scripts/dev_into.sh`, and run command `bazel clean --expunge`.
+After this command, the build command `bash apollo.sh build` will redownload all the dependent packages according to the *WORKSPACE* file.